adsabs/adsabs.github.io/_includes/_help/gettingstarted/_posts/common-name.md

 ### How do you find a paper by an author with a common name?
-*Note: the Quick Start series is designed to get you started with the new interface.
+*Note: the Getting Started series is designed to get you started with the new interface.
 More advanced information on searching can be found in the [Search Syntax help page]({% if include.ads %}../search/search-syntax{% else %}../../search-scix/search-syntax{% endif %}) and other pages in the "Making a Query"  and "Search Results" sections.*